Dred Scott Statue Campaign

 Did you know?

-* There is no statue of Dred or Harriet Scott in the world
+* There was no statue of Dred or Harriet Scott in the world until 8 June, 2012.
+This is the first and only one which was commissioned and erected in St. Louis, MO

-* That Dred and Harriet both filed seperate petitions for their freedom but they were later combined into one
+* That Dred and Harriet both filed separate petitions for their freedom but they were later combined into one

 * The Dred Scott Decision inspired Abraham Lincoln to run for president